Pinterest is an amusing platform where people collect ideas for their wedding day, right?

-Unlike Stories on other social media platforms, here you can easily edit your Story Pin and even add new content to it.
+Unlike Stories on other social media platforms, here you can easily edit your Story Pin and add new content.

-Note: For now, you can only edit your Story Pins from your mobile device.
+Note: You can only edit your Story Pins from your mobile device.

-The process is very simple and pretty much the same like you editing a regular pin:
+The process is very simple and pretty much the same as editing a regular PIN:

 - Open your Pinterest account